 Patients are in control of how they use the system and can turn the Basal-IQ feature on or off depending on their preference.
 They can also use the touchscreen system to display a CGM chart or simply the Bolus and Option buttons.
 Plus, they can customize the alerts received for highs and lows or insulin delivery being turned on or off.
 Furthermore, when integrated with the Dexcom G6 CGM, there are no finger sticks required to calibrate the system or determine dosing at mealtimes thanks to the Basal-IQ technology.

 The Diabetes Research Connection (DRC) is excited to see new technology being developed and approved in order to improve quality of life and diabetes management for individuals with T1D.
 The organization strives to support continued advancement in the field through funding early career scientists conducting peer-reviewed studies.
-To learn more about current projects and find out how you can help, visit https://diabetesresearchconnection.org.
+Click to learn more about current projects and provide support.